oracc/nammu/README.md

 ## Validation and lemmatisation of ATF files

 In order to validate ATF files, Nammu uses two approaches:
-* Online validation against ORACC server, configurable on the settings menu.
+* Online validation against Oracc server, configurable on the settings menu.
 * Offline validation using [pyORACC](https://github.com/oracc/pyoracc), the new ATF parser developed by UCL RSDT.